Patrick Henry: Lawyer and landowner (1766–1773)

 Fauquier dissolved the Burgesses on June 1, 1765, hoping new elections would purge the radicals, but this proved not to be the case as conservative leaders were instead voted out.
 The governor did not call the Burgesses into session until November 1766, by which time the Stamp Act had been repealed by Parliament, preventing Virginia from sending delegates to the Stamp Act Congress in New York.
 Henry's role in the active resistance that took place in Virginia against the Stamp Act is uncertain.
 Although the lack of a legislative session sidelined Henry during the crisis, it also undermined the established leaders of the chamber, who remained scattered through the colony with little opportunity to confer as the public rage for change grew hotter.

 When the Burgesses eventually convened, Henry sometimes opposed the colonial leaders but united with them against British policies.
 In the late 1760s and early 1770s, Henry spent more time concentrating on his personal affairs, though he advanced in standing within the Burgesses serving on powerful committees.
 The Henry family moved to a new house on his Louisa County property, probably in late 1765, and lived there until 1769 when he returned to Hanover County.
 His law practice remained strong until the courts under royal authority closed in 1774.
 Jefferson later complained that Henry was lazy and ignorant in the practice of the law, his sole talent trying cases before juries, and accused Henry of charging criminal defendants high fees to get them acquitted.
-Norine Dickson Campbell, in her biography of Henry, found Jefferson's comments unfounded; that Henry's rates were moderate for the time and cited earlier historians as to Henry's competence.
+Norine Dickson Campbell, in her biography of Henry, found Jefferson's comments unfounded, noting that Henry's rates were moderate for the time and citing earlier historians as to Henry's competence.
 Jefferson's comments came years after the two, once friends, quarreled.
 In 1769, Henry was admitted to practice before the General Court of Virginia in Williamsburg, a venue more prestigious than the county courts.